jamesbthomas/EREBUS/README.md

 return a password given that password's identifier.
 In order to ensure the security of this app, EREBUS will also prompt the user for a single password whenever the application opens.

+###**DISCLAIMER**
+This is an amateur project.
+It's features may prove useful, either as a functioning password vault or for instructional purposes, but is in no way meant to effectively protect your information.
+This project will strive to achieve that level of sophistication and security, but users are advised against storing important or sensitive information within the EREBUS vault.

 ### Implemented Features
 - README updated with initial project description

 ### TODO List
-- Determine languages to use (c/scala/python)
 - Create dev branches
+-

 ### Branch Allocations
-- master: this branch will be home to the most recent, working executable and only the executable.
+- master: this branch will be home to the most recent, working source code in python
-- src: this branch will be home to the source code for the most-recent working executable located on master. the executable may be stored here as well
-- mainDev: this is the main development branch that other feature branches will come from
+- dev: this is the main development branch that other feature branches will come from
+- cdev: this is the main branch for work in c. cdev and dev will work independently from one another, with cdev eventually trying to be an exact copy of the dev branch

 ###LICENSE
-Copyright CDT James Thomas, Project Manager, and CDT Zachary Royal, Collaborator, USMA.
+Copyright CDT James Thomas, Project Manager, and CDT Zachary Royal, Collaborator, USMA 2017.
 Free for instructional and/or personal use.
 Contact james.b.thomas@mac.com for commercial/business requests.